On-site, Online, Streaming

 ACADEMIC PROGRAM

-PART I: SPECIALIST COURSE IN CORPORATE LEGAL (COMPANY LAW, TAXATION, AND SECURITIES LAW)
+PART I: SPECIALIST COURSE IN CORPORATE LEGAL (CORPORATE LAW, TAXATION AND SECURITIES MARKET LAW)

 1. Corporate organization of the company: the general shareholders’ meeting.

-2. Corporate organization of the company: the board of directors, the de facto administrator, and voluntary representatives.
+2. Corporate organization of the company: the management body, the de facto director and voluntary representatives.

 3. Corporate organization of the company: advisory board.
-Organs of the family business and the listed company.
+Bodies of the family business and listed companies.

 6. The family business: issues.